calistasalsabila/Website/01_front_end/README.md

 * Gain practical experience with libraries and frameworks (jQuery, Vue.js, React)
 * Document experiments, workflows, and reflections
 * Build a solid foundation for full stack development

----

-## Learning Sources

-Currently following: [Kelas Fullstack](https://www.kelasfullstack.id/) as the main structured learning path.

-Complemented by:

-* Official documentation of HTML, CSS, JavaScript, Bootstrap, Tailwind, Sass, Vue.js, React
-* FreeCodeCamp, MDN Web Docs, W3Schools
-* Online tutorials and technical blogs
-* Personal projects and experiments
-* Refactored code and reusable snippets
-* Extended experiments beyond tutorials

----

-This repository is a living document and will continue to evolve alongside my learning.
-It serves as my personal learning tracker and reflective space for Front End Development.